gabcoroba/MemoryGame/README.md

 3. What questions about web development do you have after completing your submission? (recommended 100 - 300 words)

+   [I would like to know more about the connection between front-end and back-end development.
+How do different teams communicate and collaborate in such a big company?
+What    is the structure of groups working together?
+What challenges do they face?
+What other tools can I sue to expand the functionality and usefulness of my programs?]

-   [I am lucky enough to already have some basic experience with these tools, including Glitch, which made the whole process faster and simpler.
+   [I had some basic experience with these tools, including Glitch, which made the whole process faster and simpler.
    However, this was a very fun project to do, I learned something about every language I used and reminded me once more how honestly fun these type of projects can be.
 I ended up being hooked on making it 'Adventure Time' themed and more appealing, as well as smarter.
 This makes me eager to continue to learn about these languages, continue to develop and understand more projects like this.]